HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/change_context_root_or_home.md

 ### Sample use of script

-This example changes the context root of the WebEngine server from "wps" to "newRoot":
+This example changes the context root of the WebEngine server from `wps` to `newRoot`:

 ```
 /opt/openliberty/wlp/usr/svrcfg/bin/changeContextRoot.sh -n newRoot -l /opt/openliberty -s defaultServer -u wpsadmin -P wpsadmin
 ```

-This example changes a WebEngine server context root of "wps" to having no context root at all:
+This example changes a WebEngine server context root of `wps` to having no context root at all:

 ```
 /opt/openliberty/wlp/usr/svrcfg/bin/changeContextRoot.sh -l /opt/openliberty -s defaultServer -u wpsadmin -P wpsadmin